VenturaNotes/Knowledge/Computer Science/Programming Languages/Kotlin/Alex Forrester/(Home Page) How to Build Android Apps with Kotlin 2nd edition by Alex Forrester et. al..md

 	- It appears that `AppCompatActivity()` was the default name but my code shows `ComponentActivity()`
 	- I'm getting a warning for `webView.settings.javaScriptEnabled = true`
 		- States that it can introduce [[XSS vulnerabilities]] in my application
 - “So, you are replacing the layout file with WebView.
-The val keyword is a read-only property reference, which can’t be changed once it has been set.
+The val keyword is a read-only property reference, which can't be changed once it has been set.
 JavaScript needs to be enabled in WebView to execute JavaScript.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=44&annotation=BM8LTMNW))
 - Not setting type but [[Kotlin]] has [[type inference]], so will infer type if possible
 	- “So, specifying the type explicitly with val webView: WebView = WebView(this) is not necessary.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=45&annotation=DAVF4LSW))
 		- “Kotlin follows Pascal notation, that is, \[parameter] name followed by type.” ([pdf](zotero://open-pdf/library/items/QG2Z93CB?page=45&annotation=NY6PVUWY))